-It also made me wonder if there was a way to heal my asthma and possibly even my chronic fatigue, and more.
+It also made me wonder if there was a way to heal my asthma and possibly even my ME/CFS, and more.

-If healing maternal-infant bonding disruptions could cure asthma in kids, perhaps it could improve or heal asthma in adults.
+If healing maternal-infant bonding disruptions could cure asthma in kids, could similar approaches improve or heal asthma in adults?

-Could such approaches prevent or treat other childhood diseases with similar risk factors such as type 1 diabetes?
+Could such tools be effective in treating other childhood diseases with similar risk factors, such as type 1 diabetes?

 Could early treatment be used to prevent asthma?
-To prevent other chronic illnesses?
+Or type 1 diabetes?
+Or other chronic illnesses?

 Could such an approach be something to consider for the treatment of chronic illness in adults?

-I’ll tell you more about my next set of discoveries in the next posts, starting with a 2004 study that explains the mechanisms of how treating a mother for a bonding disruption can help heal her child.
+I’ll tell you more about my next set of discoveries in upcoming posts, starting with a 2004 study that explains the mechanisms of how treating a mother for a bonding disruption may help heal her child.

 How To Work With Your Asthma or Your Child’s Asthma